-While I take as a given that individuals possess natural rights, by virtue of being human, the fact is that individuals must take specific actions in order to protect those rights in a social context.
+While individuals possess natural rights, by virtue of being human, it is a fact that individuals must take specific actions in order to protect those rights in a social context.
 Rights are not respected out of thin air.
-There is not an ethereal entity that emerges from the universe to protect our rights.
-There needs to be an actual means or vehicle through which we attempt to protect, as best as possible, the natural rights to which we are entitled.
+There is not some galactic tribunal that emerges from the universe to protect our rights.
+There needs to be an actual means or vehicle through which we attempt to protect our natural rights.

 When a group of property owners and individuals agree to form a government to protect each other's rights and provide for the common defense, they create a sovereign "nation" by virtue of that agreement.
-That government, like a home owner's association, is granted certain enumerated powers, and that particular government, in effect, is created by and for those particular people, its citizens.
+That government is granted certain enumerated powers, and that particular government, in effect, is created by and for those particular people, its citizens.
 That particular government can take many different forms but, in essence, it is the framework by which those people choose to protect their natural rights.

 Those people and their government are a sovereign nation.
 They elect and grant power to the government to represent them in dealing with foreign nations or foreign nationals.
 The reason they do this is to protect themselves from threats and deal with affairs of state that affect the group collectively.
 The threats and issues stemming from foreign relations can take different forms and a foreign policy must be defined, and laws implemented, to fairly and objectively deal with foreigners while respecting the rights of its own citizens.